top of page

 Propex HS2000 vs. HS2000e

 The Propex HS2000E heater is very similar to the HS2000.
-The key difference is that it can also run from 230v AC mains (ie. you can run it through your campervan's inverter).
+The key difference is that it can also run from 230V AC mains.
+When running on electricity, you can choose between three fan modes: low, medium, and high.
+On its highest setting, the Propex HS2000e draws 2kW of electricity, so you will need a 3000W inverter to run it.

 Propex HS2000e

-Propex HS2000 vs Truma Varioheat eco
+Propex HS2000 vs. Truma Varioheat Eco

 The two most popular brands of LPG heaters on the market are Propex and Truma.
 Truma is a bigger company than Propex and is the more expensive of the two brands.

-The Truma varioheat outputs up to 2800w of heat, whereas the Propex outputs 1900w.
+The Truma Varioheat outputs up to 2800W of heat, whereas the Propex outputs 1900W.

-LPG heater vs. Diesel heater
+LPG Heater vs. Diesel Heater

 LPG heater vs Diesel heater

-LPG is cheaper than diesel
+Price of fuel: LPG is cheaper than diesel

-Noise: LPG heaters are quieter than diesel
+Noise: LPG heaters are quieter than diesel.

-Cleaning: A propex heater doesn't need to be cleaned as regularly as a diesel heater
+Cleaning: A Propex heater doesn't need to be cleaned as regularly as a diesel heater.

 Propex HS2000 Installation